Infection protection for your patients

 The impact of reduced infections for patients during the study:

-Hospital icon with a line through it representing fewer hospital days.
+Hospital icon with a line through it, representing fewer hospital stays.

 0.06 days